Biological control of Tansy Ragwort

 The insects were so widely redistributed, that it is very rare to find sites where they do not occur, especially in the Willamette Valley.
 If the insects are present, it may take several years for them to build up and control the weed.
 If the land manager cannot wait that long and attempt to reduce the grazing pressure on infested areas, then other control measures should be taken (see Additional Information and Advice below).
 Some land managers have fenced off the more infested parts to allow the insects to build up and control tansy ragwort.
 The insects can then disburse from those areas into nearby infestations.

 Some landowners can use sheep, which are not susceptible to tansy ragwort poisoning, to precondition a pasture before allowing cattle in.
-The management threshold at which one should take action to control tansy is when it exceeds one plant per square yard, and covers more than 1⁄4 of a pasture.
+The management threshold at which one should take action to control tansy is when it exceeds one plant per square yard, and covers more than a quarter of a pasture.